Thecoder1012/CGP-MRG/README.md

 ![low_cost](https://github.com/user-attachments/assets/c1dcec65-4f7b-4353-8a7a-e7f2177db3ac)

-We've added some sample reports to validate our results in the testing stage from Pretrained Llama 3.
+We've added some sample reports to validate our results in the testing stage from Pretrained and fine tuned LLM.
 ```bash
 ./LLM-Codes/sample_reports
 ```